 - Mrs. Merrimam and Miss Mayblunt, guests at Edna's part in Chapter XXX of the novel

-- Gouvernail, a journalist, also a guest at the party; he plays a central role in the Chopin stories "A Respectable Woman" and "Athénaîse"
+- Gouvernail, a journalist, also a guest at the party.
+His name may be understood as a tag name; in French it means a rudder, a tiller, with the implication that he is someone who knows the direction, who understands where things are headed.
+He plays a central role in the Chopin stories "A Respectable Woman" and "Athénaîse"

 - Madame Pontellier, mother of Léonce